m-abramczyk/m-abramczyk/README.md

-## Hi, I'm Maciej,
+## Hi, I'm Maciej
-an architect turned fullstack developer.
+Architect turned fullstack developer.
 I'm into designing with systems, clean UI and backend logic.

 - I build fast, responsive websites using Django and custom JS/HTML/CSS frontends.
 - Active across the stack, with a growing interest in DevOps and infrastructure.